My Platform for Delaware:

 As a Democrat, I believe in a progressive tax policy.
 I truly believe that if you made yourself wealthy in this great country than you should pay a little bit more back in taxes to the country that gave you that opportunity.
 As for spending, I support a common sense approach that focuses on what works and ensures that funds are available to support working programs.
 Government by design is not efficient; it will always fall back on consistency over efficiency to ensure inequality does not seep into government institutions.
 The overall goal for tax and spending is to do our best in reducing waste along with providing the needed services that we all rely on.

 Healthcare is still a major issue for Delawareans even with the passage of Obamacare(ACA).
+I fully support a universal healthcare approach that provides high quality affordable healthcare.
 The cost of out-of-pocket healthcare deductibles are skyrocketing and this is causing great pain for middle class families.
 We have a situation where middle class families on an ACA healthcare plan end up paying for a monthly premium and then still needing to pay a separate deductible for their child’s sick visit to the doctor.
-In functional terms this family has no insurance until the deductible is met, which could be over $10,000 in some cases.
+In practical terms this family has no insurance until the deductible is met, which could be over $10,000 in some cases.
 With all due respect to the ACA legislation, it is just not good enough.
 The richest country in the world should not have a system that promotes the sick to skip medical care due to costs.
 I want this system reformed so that Delaware families do not get stuck in this broken system.

 Education is absolutely essential for Delaware to produce a workforce that is competitive in this dynamic world.
 K-12 education must be funded and we need to ensure our teachers are supported in the classroom with adequate resources.
 The data shows that higher pay for educators will lead to higher retention of great educators.
 In addition, I also support Delaware educator step increases beyond the current 10th year step cutoff.
 This topic is close to my heart as my wife is a music teacher in Middletown and I see how important this job is.
 We have to understand that a teacher needs thorough support from the parents, community, and government to ensure the students receive the best education possible.